LazeMSS/OctoPrint-UICustomizer/README.md

 ### Main tabs
 ![](extras/settings-tabs.png?new=5)
 The main/center tabs can be changed using this settings panel.
-* The first field is for entering a custom name for the tab, if left blank it will use default.
+The first field is for entering a custom name for the tab, if left blank it will use default.
-* The "eye" icon can show or hide the entire tab and its content - click to toggle show/hide.
+The "eye" icon can show or hide the entire tab and its content - click to toggle show/hide.
-* The next icon is the icon shown in the tab - if no icon is selected then a blue magnifying glass is shown.
+The next icon is the icon shown in the tab - if no icon is selected then a blue magnifying glass is shown.
 Click the icon to get a search dialog up for searching icons.
 Click the icon you want or click the trashcan icon to leave it blank.
-* The Left/Right dropdown is used for setting the alignment of the icon on the tab.
+The Left/Right dropdown is used for setting the alignment of the icon on the tab.
-* The up/down arrow is used to change the order of the tabs
+The up and down arrow is used to change the order of the tabs

 ### Advanced